errm/ekstrap/README.md

 If you want a tiny binary, install [upx](https://upx.github.io/) and run the `make compress` task.

+ekstrap currently only works with systemd, if you want us to support another init system please comment here https://github.com/errm/ekstrap/issues/28.

 ## Contributing

 If you want to contribute to this tool: